vikeshpandey/vikeshpandey.github.io/_posts/java/2018-09-18-serialize-deserialize.md

   <br/>

 This concludes our tutorial explaining conversion of java object to/from json using `gson`.
-For downloading the complete code of the above example, please go to this [link](https://github.com/vikeshpandey/serialize-deserialize).
+For downloading the complete code of the above example, please go to this [link](https://github.com/vikeshpandey/serialize-deserialize){:target="_blank"}.

-If you want to explore more advanced features of `gson`, please visit this [link](https://github.com/google/gson/blob/master/UserGuide.md)
+If you want to explore more advanced features of `gson`, please visit this [link](https://github.com/google/gson/blob/master/UserGuide.md){:target="_blank"}

-If you have questions or feedback, please reach out to me on my email or on my github page.
+If you have any questions or feedback, please put your thoughts in the comments section below.

-Happy Learning !!
+Happy learning !!